DeepaSree16/Materials/source/index.rst

 **********
 Repo
 **********
-It contains the program wise platform links in:
+It contains the program wise platform links and the content index:

    - Program LMS Links
    - Content Index